Energy Risk Forecaster: UK businesses to suffer two-fold blow of rising energy prices

 The Energy Risk Forecaster provides a projection of your organisation’s annual energy costs until 2027-28.
 Simply choose the energy type (electricity or gas), enter your tariff and latest annual consumption rate, then let the Energy Risk Forecaster generate your results.
 Your estimated ten-year energy costs allow you to easily envisage the potential future financial impact on your business and can be used to inform an energy strategy that helps mitigate this risk.

-The intention of the SMS Plc Energy Risk Forecaster is not merely to point out the direct price impact on businesses (and how this can be influenced by a smarter energy-buying strategy), but also call attention to the ripple effect of these extra costs on energy billing and consumption.
+The intention of the SMS Ltd Energy Risk Forecaster is not merely to point out the direct price impact on businesses (and how this can be influenced by a smarter energy-buying strategy), but also call attention to the ripple effect of these extra costs on energy billing and consumption.
 In order to minimise risk of higher costs in coming years, organisations will need to take greater care over how they are invoiced for their energy (through comprehensive bill validation), and perhaps most pertinently, find ways to reduce the amount of energy they use through the implementation of monitoring, efficiency and flexibility solutions.

 For a no-obligation discussion on the potential price impact for your business, and what steps you can take to mitigate this risk, get in touch.
 Call us on 02920 739535 or email us we’ll get back to you.